Numerical study of Kelvin-Helmholtz instability and its impact on synthetic emission from magnetized jets: Results

 \section{Results}

 The methods of dynamical and emission modeling of magneto-hydrodynamic instabilities in jets have been described in sections \ref{setup} and \ref{emission} respectively.
-We describe the results obtained using dynamical modeling in the following section, while the results obtained from emission modeling will be described in section \ref{emission_results}.
+This section comprises the results obtained from the dynamical modeling and emission modeling and gives a detailed discussion of our major findings of this work.
+Sections \ref{sec:emission_NoShocks}, \ref{sec:emission_WithShocks} $\&$ \ref{sec:emission_Comp} elaborate on the effects of the MHD instabilities on the observed jet emission based on different scenarios.